dhairyab0069/biot6900/README.md

 jupyter lab module1_setup.ipynb
 ```

 Run cells top to bottom.
-Parts C needs an internet connection since every cell there hits a live API — the PubMed and GWAS results can change over time, so re-running may not reproduce the exact IDs above.
+Parts C needs an internet connection since every cell there hits a live API.
+The PubMed and GWAS results can change over time, so re-running may not reproduce the exact IDs above.

 Environment used when the notebook was last run: Python 3.14.7 on macOS (arm64), BioPython 1.86, pandas 3.0.5, numpy 2.5.2, requests 2.34.2.